Constructive quasi-uniform sequences over triangles: Constructive algorithms

 To prove the quasi-uniformity, we shall use the following elementary result.

-\begin{lemma} Let $T\subset \bbR^2$ be a closed isosceles right triangle with leg length $\sqrt{2}+1$.
+\begin{lemma} Let $T\subset \bbR^2$ be a isosceles right triangle whose two legs have length $\sqrt{2}+1$ (and thus the hypotenuse has length $2+\sqrt{2}$).
 Then, $T$ contains at least one integer lattice point.
 Moreover, for any point $\bsx\in T$, the distance to the nearest integer lattice point contained in $T$ is bounded above by $\sqrt{2+\sqrt{2}}+1/\sqrt{2}$. \end{lemma}

 \begin{proof} Consider the incircle $S$ of the isosceles right triangle $T$.
 One can easily check that its radius is given by $1/\sqrt{2}$.
 Since the covering radius of the integer lattice $\bbZ^2$ in $\bbR^2$ is also $1/\sqrt{2}$, the incircle $S$ must contain at least one integer lattice point.
 Therefore, the triangle $T$ itself contains at least one integer lattice point.